postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 A variable is a symbolic representation of data that enables you to access a value without having to enter it manually wherever you need it.
 This can be useful if you are using the same values in multiple places.
 Variables make your requests more flexible and readable, by abstracting the detail away.

-For example, if you have the same URL in more than one request, but the URL might change later, you can store the URL in a variable.
+For example, if you have the same URL in more than one request, but the URL might change later, you can store the URL in a variable `base_url` and reference it in your requests using `{{base_url}}`.
 If the URL changes, you can change the variable value and it will be reflected throughout your collection, wherever you've used the variable name.

 The same principle applies to any part of your request where data is repeated.
+Whatever value is stored in the variable will be included wherever you've referenced the variable when your requests run.
+If the base URL value is `https://postman-echo.com`, and is listed as part of the request URL using `{{base_url}}/get`, Postman will send the request to `https://postman-echo.com/get`.

 ![Environment editor](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)

 <a href="https://assets.postman.com/postman-docs/reference-var-v9.jpg"><img alt="Reference Variable" src="https://assets.postman.com/postman-docs/reference-var-v9.jpg" width="300px"/></a>

-You can use variables to pass data between requests and tests, for example if you are chaining requests using a collection.

 Variables in Postman are key-value pairs.
 Each variable name represents its key, so referencing the variable name allows you to access its value.

-For example, if you have a base URL stored in a variable named `base_url`, you can reference it in your requests using `{{base_url}}`.
-Whatever value is stored in the variable will be included wherever you've referenced the variable when your requests run.
-If the base URL value is `https://httpbin.org`, and is listed as part of the request URL using `{{base_url}}/get?customers=new`, Postman will send the request to `https://httpbin.org/get?customers=new`.
+You can use variables to pass data between requests and tests, for example if you are [chaining requests](/docs/running-collections/intro-to-collection-runs/) using a collection.

 You can use environments to group sets of variables together and share them with collaborators, for example if you use one set of config details for your production server and another for testing.
 See [Managing environments](/docs/sending-requests/managing-environments/) for more on how you can incorporate environments into your team workflows.